ripta/rt/README.md

 Kubernetes manifests) strewn across multiple directories or files, with any number of documents per file.

-Supports YAML, JSON, TOML, and HCLv2 as input.
+Supports YAML, JSON, TOML, HCLv2, and GOB as input.

-Supports YAML, JSON, TOML, and HCLv2 as output.
+Supports YAML, JSON, TOML, HCLv2, and GOB as output.
 HCLv2 is experimental, due to the way that HCLv2 is schema-driven and the lack of a way to represent the schema in structfiles.

+The formats YAML, JSON, and GOB support multiple documents in one stream.

 Resulting diff currently only in unified diff of YAML (see example).